PhamJohn/Credit_Risk/README.md

 ![image](https://github.com/codepast12/Credit_Risk/blob/main/Resources/RandomOverSampler.png)

 # Summary
-Based on the abaove analysis I would recommend using the Easy Ensemble Classifier Model to determine the credit risks as it shows the highest accuracy score of 93%.
-This method was able to classify the highest percentage of accurate cases, while also being able to accurately identify the high risk cases.
-After this analysis the front runner for perfomring these types of analysis most accurately should be the EasyEnsambleClassifier.
+On this analysis I would recommend using the Easy Ensemble Classifier Model to determine the credit risks as it shows the highest accuracy score of 93%.
+This method ranked the highest percentage of accurate cases, in addition to accurately identify the high-risk cases among the other methods.